betaglot/plantabeta/docs/reference/Neuro/Memory/NumberMemory.md

 ## GiveBundle

-How many bundles di you give someone while TeamFilling.
+How many bundles di you give someone while TeamPlanting.